ewal31/mysite/posts/2023-11-22-generalised-isotonic-regression.markdown

     to $y_i \geq 0$.
 In my full implementation, I have actually implemented this opposite variant following the implementation from the author.

----

 ## Implementation

-Now that we have come to implementing the algorithm, we consider an approach to determining and storing our isotonicity constraints $\mathfrak{I}$, before we then implement a `minimum_cut` method to solve the above Linear Program.
-Finally, we discuss briefly how they can fit together as an implemention to the algorithm in the paper.
+Having discussed the core of the paper, we now implement the algorithm for solving the generalised isotonic regression problem.
+To start, we need a method to discover and store the monotonicity constraints between a set of points `points_to_adjacency`.
+Then, we need to be able to encode these constraints into a matrix, `adjacency_to_LP_standard_form`.
+Finally, we set up our linear program and solve it, `minimum_cut`.

 ### Isotonic Constraints

-In a single dimension, points can be ordered unambigiously according to a traditional $\leq$ operator, whereby $0 \leq 2 \leq 5$, etc. Once we have at least $2$-dimensions, however, things aren't so simple.
+Points can be ordered unambiguously in a single dimension according to the traditional $\leq$ operator, whereby $0 \leq 1 \leq 2 \leq ...$.
+With at least
+$2$-dimensions, however, things are more complex.
 Which of the two points $(1, 3)$ and $(3, 1)$ are larger?
 One option would be to order the pairs lexicographically, in which case the second is larger.
-Here, however, we consider a domination based ordering, whereby a point $(x_1, x_2)$ is considered smaller than another point $(y_1, y_2)$ if both $x_1 \leq y_1$ and
+Here, however, we consider a domination-based ordering, whereby a point $(x_1, x_2)$ is considered smaller than or equal to another point $(y_1, y_2)$ if both $x_1
-$x_2 \leq y_2$.
-Following this relation, the two points $(1, 3)$ and $(3, 1)$
+\leq y_1$ and $x_2 \leq y_2$.
+Following this relation, the two points $(1, 3)$
-have no relation to on another.
-The are both, however, larger than the point
-$(1, 1)$ and smaller than the point $(3, 3)$.
-Following this relation, we
-construct the ordering below, for a number of points in $2$-dimensional space.
+and $(3, 1)$ have no relation to each another.
+They are both, however, larger than the point $(1, 1)$ and smaller than the point $(3, 3)$.
+Following this relation, we graphically show the ordering for several points in
+$2$-dimensional space below.

 ```{=html}
 <div id="AdjacencyMatrix"></div>
 ```

-To save space, we save this ordering as a sparse adjacency matrix.
-Clicking on the "Adjacency Matrix" button, we see as is typical of an adjacency matrix that where there is a $1$ at entry $i, j$ the point $i$ is less than or equal to point $j$.
-We haven't, however, added a $1$ for every point $i$ that is less that or equal to point $j$.
-We could have included all of these and the implementation would still have worked.
-Removing them is an optimisation which removes redundant information and consequently the number of constraints passed into the Linear Program solver improving performance.
+We save this ordering as a sparse adjacency matrix to reduce memory consumption.
+Clicking on the "Adjacency Matrix" button, we see, as is typical of an adjacency matrix, that where there is a $1$, the column corresponding point is less than or equal to the row corresponding point.
+However, we have not added a $1$ for every point smaller than another.
+We could have included all of these, and the implementation would still have worked.
+The additional
+$1$'s are redundant; removing them is an optimisation to reduce the number of constraints passed into the linear program solver to improve performance.

 [^BruteForceAlternatives]

-[^BruteForceAlternatives]: A potential alternative to the brute force approach I have coded here, might be to make use of the approach of [@BentleyMultidimensionalDivideAndConquer] determining a ranking based on the number of points dominated by each point.
+[^BruteForceAlternatives]: A potential alternative to the brute force approach
+    I have coded here might be to make use of the approach of [@BentleyMultidimensionalDivideAndConquer] determining a ranking based on
+    the number of points dominated by each point.
 This can be done in
     $T(N, k) = O \left ( N \text{log}^{k-1} N \right )$ time, with $k$
     dimensions and $N$ points.
-We would then need to only compared points with those of the previous rank.
+We would then only need to compare points with those of the previous rank.

-Roughly speaking, we build this simplified adjacency matrix, by sorting lexicographically, then comparing each point, with each of its predecessors according to the lexicographic ordering.
-We add any points that smaller than the current point to the matrix, unless, they have a successor that is also a predececssor of the currently considered point.
-Ignoring the possibility of duplicate points this leads to the following implementation, which does $N^2 / 2$ comparisons.
+We now introduce a function for creating this reduced adjacency matrix.

 ```cpp
 template<typename V>